 Talking Trash discloses the backside of consumption: trash.
 Moving beyond the inherent discomfort of trash, it puts the things that shouldn’t be seen right in your face.
 It’s the stuff we want to get rid of.
 The things we don’t want to see.
 Exposing the tiniest detail, Blomkwist tells beautiful stories of trash, revealing the perfection of imperfection and shaping order from chaos.

 The process of the project is one of consistency, routine and dirty hands.
-The fifteen portrets display one person’s or family’s trash, as Blomkwist collected their garbage bags for weeks in a row.
+The fourteen portrets display one person’s or family’s trash, as Blomkwist collected their garbage bags for weeks in a row.
 Upon opening the bags, he would find structure in colour and shape to form the subject’s signature of consumption.

-The compositions cater everyone’s secret inner voyeur, confronting and amusing at the same time in a richly detailed, colour blocking, eye popping experience.
+The compositions catches everyone’s secret inner voyeur, confronting and amusing at the same time in a richly detailed, colour blocking, eye popping experience.